j-hc/Reddit_ChatBot_Python/README.md

 ---

-All events receives a parsed frame as an argumant.
+All events receives a parsed frame as an argument.
 They are handled like this.:
 ```python
 @chatbot.on_message_hook
 def greet(resp):